Buckongahelas: American Revolutionary War

 During the American Revolutionary War, Buckongahelas led his followers against the Continentals.
 He broke away from the neutral and pro-American Lenape led by White Eyes.
 He took his band west to establish a town near the war chief Blue Jacket of the Shawnee.
 The two men became close allies.

 During the war years, a number of Lenape who had converted to Christianity were living in frontier villages run by Moravian missionaries.
-In April 1781, at the Ohio village of Gnadenhütten, Buckongahelas warned the Lenape that an American militia from Pennsylvania was likely to execute any Indians in their path and would not pay attention to whether they were Christians.
-He urged the Lenape to follow him further west away from the encroaching colonists.
+In April 1781, at the Ohio village of Gnadenhütten, Buckongahelas warned the Lenape that an American militia from Pennsylvania was likely to execute any Indians in their path and would not pay attention to their Christian pacifism.
+He urged the pacifists to follow him further west away from the encroaching Americans.
 Moving westward "from the rising sun," the people could live where the land was good and his warriors would protect them.
-The Delaware did not heed his words.
+The Christian Lenape did not heed his words.

 John Heckewelder, a Moravian missionary, wrote in his account that Buckongahelas' oration to the Christian Indians was told "with ease and an eloquence not to be imitated."
 He continued, "Eleven months after this speech was delivered by this prophetic chief, ninety-six of these same Christian Indians, about sixty of them women and children, were murdered at the place where these very words had been spoken, by the same men he had alluded to, and in the same manner that he had described."
 On March 8, 1782, state militia attacked and killed the Lenape in what is known as the Gnadenhütten massacre.